BessmanPega/constellation-nextui/README.md

 Worked on making `src/pages/pega.tsx` show a button that, when clicked, shows an embedded case creation view.

+Generated a `TextInput` in the standalone SDK, copied the .tsx file over to `src/components` and did rudimentary styling to make it stand out.
+Added it to `sdk-local-component-map.ts`.

 # Vite & NextUI Template

 This is a template for creating applications using Vite and NextUI (v2).